cs357/textbook/notes/rounding.md

   <li> Given a real number, what is the rounding error involved in storing it as a machine number?
 What is the relative error?</li>
   <li> How can we bound the relative error of representing a real number as a normalized machine number?</li>
   <li> What is cancellation?
 Why is it a problem?</li>
-  <li> What types of operations lead to catostrophic cancellation?</li>
+  <li> What types of operations lead to catastrophic cancellation?</li>
   <li> Given two different equations for evaluating the same value, can you identify which is more accurate for certain x and why?</li>
 </ol>